KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 The parameters and flow outputs corresponding to a specific node type can be found in the schema.

-### Flow
+### Parameter Input Sockets

-Nodes may define a `flow` property containing references to other nodes in the behavior's `nodes` array that should follow the current node in certain conditions.

-If the node doesn't define a `flow` property or if it's value is an empty object literal, the behavior **terminates** at the node.
+`parameters` is an object containing the value inputs of the node.

-The node can define which of the paths in the `flow` property are followed during execution of the behavior based on some rules defined in the node's specification.

-### Parameters
+Each node defines which parameters it expects, specified by a *name* and a [type](#types).

-Parameters can be passed a [Type](#types) compatible json value, a reference to another node's output socket or a reference to a variable.
+Parameters can be passed a [JSON value](#json-value), a [reference to another node's output socket](#output-socket-references) or a [reference to a variable](#variable-references).

-In addition to specifying the required parameter names, nodes also define the type of the parameter.
+All values have to be *ready* at the time of execution of the node, i.e. if the parameter is a reference to another node's output socket, this node has to already have been executed.

 Automatic type conversions according to the rules in [Automatic casting](#automatic-casting) take place when connecting compatible types to the parameter as output socket reference or variable reference.
-Automatic casting does not apply to json values, these must be of the same type as the node's parameter.
+Automatic casting does not apply to JSON values, these must be of the same type as the node's parameter.

-#### Json Value
+#### JSON Value

-Constant json values can directly be passed to parameters.
-Passing a value that doesn't correspond to the parameters type is invalid, e.g passing a `1.0` number literal to a boolean parameter is not allowed.
+Constant JSON values can directly be passed to parameters.
+It is invalid to pass a value that doesn't correspond to the type of the parameter, e.g passing a `1.0` number literal to a boolean parameter is not allowed.

 ```json
 {